WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 The first rule of Bitcoin privacy is [never reuse addresses](/why-wasabi/AddressReuse.md)!

 :::tip
-This is why Wasabi removes the address from the `Receive` tab as soon as it has received a coin.
+This is why Wasabi removes the address from the `Unused Receive Address` list as soon as it has received a coin.
 :::

 ## The importance of labeling